Last updated on April 29th, 2022 at 03:03 pm

 Members of the Milwaukee Common Council are attempting to keep contractors and subcontractors working for the city from bringing guns into neighborhoods, while still staying within the boundaries of the law.
+Learn more about the laws and guns allowed at Allaboutshooting.

 The issue arose on Monday when a photo showing three workers from city-hired subcontractor Hartford-based American Sewer Services carrying guns while on a work site near North 19th Street and West Meinecke Avenue was shared on social media.
 In the photo, two of the workers had their guns in holsters, while the third was holding a gun in his left hand.
 See more from WISN-TV Channel 12, a media partner of BizTimes Milwaukee.